-In no particular order, these 20 picture books top the list of books enjoyed by both my daughters and me over the last twelve months.
+In no particular order, these 21 picture books top the list of books enjoyed by both my daughters and me in 2020.
 You may see these titles on other book lists, and many, I wager, will be contenders for the Caldecott Medal.

 “My friend Earth wakes from a winter nap” enveloped with a canopy of peach and aqua toned flora and fauna.
 Earth notices the silent creatures, the underground creatures, and the soaring birds crossing the sea.

 It’s impossible not to be swept away by both the text and stunning peek-through illustrations of this book, each spread featuring the timeless message to care for and be good stewards of Mother Earth.

 2 | Sugar in Milk by Thrity Umrigar

 “When I first came to this country, I felt so alone.”
 So begins this moving tale about a young immigrant girl who comes to live with her Auntie and Uncle but has difficulty settling in.

 One day the girl and her aunt go for a walk.
 As they walk, the aunt tells a story about how a group of Persian people was forced to leave their homes and sought refuge in India.
 The king of India, however, thought his land was too crowded and demonstrated this with a full cup of milk.

 But the travelers had come so far and only wanted to live in peace and joy, which they showed by stirring in a scant amount of sugar into the brimming cup of milk.
 And though the strangers spoke different languages, the warmth of kindness and acceptance was palpable, and the newcomers were welcomed—an allegory for anyone who has had to make a new home in a foreign country.